 When you know how much your income is, it's now the time to figure out how to spend less money so you can start living on less money.

 This is where your budget template can come in handy.
 If you've tried budgeting before and it didn't work, make some tweaks and try again.
-Here are some budgeting hacks to help you make your budget work for you.

 - Consolidate your debt.
 When things get tough, and debts are piling, one great way to reduce interest payments and other fees is to use products like Tally, SoFi, and Prosper that offers lower interest rates for personal loans.
 The less interest you pay, the faster it is for you to pay off your debt.